Noose tightens around neck of ‘racist’ DA MP

 But the subsequent videos equally littered with racial slurs against black people further tightened the noose around Gouws’s neck, and now his future as a lawmaker hangs in the balance.

-The SA Human Rights Commission (SAHRC) has also set in motion proceedings at the Equality Court in Gqeberha against Gouws.
+The South African Human Rights Commission (SAHRC) has also set in motion proceedings at the Equality Court in Gqeberha against Gouws.

-In a statement, it said: “This explicit content, initially published on his YouTube in March 2010, was archived despite being deleted and has resurfaced, revealing behaviour that is incompatible with the principles of dignity and equality enshrined in South African law.
+In a statement, the commission said: “This explicit content, initially published on his YouTube channel in March 2010, was archived despite being deleted and has resurfaced, revealing behaviour that is incompatible with the principles of dignity and equality enshrined in South African law.”

-“Subsequently, the commission was tagged by aggrieved citizens on social media seeking that it intervenes in this matter.
-Following assessment of the content, the commission has concluded that utterances allegedly made by Mr Gouws constitute hate speech and/or harassment as contemplated in terms of sections 10 and 11 of the Promotion of Equality and Prevention of Unfair Discrimination Act 2000 (PEPUDA or Equality Act),” the SAHRC added.
+It added: “Subsequently, the commission was tagged by aggrieved citizens on social media seeking that it intervenes in this matter.
+Following assessment of the content, the commission has concluded that utterances allegedly made by Mr Gouws constitute hate speech and/or harassment as contemplated in terms of sections 10 and 11 of the Promotion of Equality and Prevention of Unfair Discrimination Act 2000 (PEPUDA or Equality Act).”

 The commission said as an MP, Gouws’s alleged actions carry even greater weight and responsibility.